-When picking out the best shampoo for dogs, there are a number of factors to consider before just grabbing whatever is on the shelf or in the grooming supplies box.
+When selecting the best shampoo for your dog, there are a number of factors to consider before just grabbing whatever is on the shelf or in the grooming supplies box.

 Just like people, dogs have different hair types, skin sensitivities and grooming needs, so it is important to address these different needs with the right shampoo.